richafnu/Viva/Viva/glint/setup/attribute-fundamentals.md

 If you also supply language values to indicate users’ dashboard languages (for users who view reports), include a separate column (example: Dashboard Language).

 > [!NOTE]
-> Dashboards do not support languages that are read from right to left.
+> Dashboards don't support languages that are read from right to left.

 ### Upcoming language changes